Edna Township, Cass County, Iowa

-Edna Township is one of sixteen townships in Cass County, Iowa, USA.
+Edna Township is one of sixteen townships in Cass County, Iowa, United States.
 As of the 2000 census, its population was 140.

 Geography

 Edna Township covers an area of 34.67 sqmi and contains no incorporated settlements.
 According to the USGS, it contains two cemeteries: Reno and Calvary in the Saint Timothy Roman Catholic Church yard.

 History

-Chief Mahaska was buried along the Nodaway River in Edna Township after he was killed in 1834.
+Chief Mahaska was buried along the West Nodaway River in Edna Township after he was killed in 1834.